muhammad-fiaz/nextjs-app/README.md

-# Next.js Boilerplate with TypeScript, Tailwind CSS, and ESLint
+# Next.js Starter Boilerplate with TypeScript, Tailwind CSS, and ESLint

 This is a custom [Next.js](https://nextjs.org/) project template created with `nextjs-app`